dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 [Firestore has rule request methods](https://firebase.google.com/docs/firestore/reference/security/#request_methods): `read` and `write`.
 Read includes `get` and `list` operations.
 Write includes `create`, `update`, and `delete` operations.
 We will implement `read`, `create`, and `delete` rules.

-> **Note:** We won't be supporting comment editing in our app, so `update` is not included.
+> **Note:** We won't add a comment editing feature in our app, so `update` is not included.
 However, feel free to add an `update` rule if you would like to add this functionality on your own!

 Rules are executed when a user request [`match`](https://firebase.google.com/docs/firestore/reference/security/#match)es a document path.
 Paths can be fully named, or they can use wildcards.
-Our rules apply to all documents in a collection we will name `comments`.
+Our rules apply to all documents in the `comments` collection we created.

 We want _everyone_ to be able to _read_ comments, both anonymous and authenticated users alike.
 Therefore, the condition for `allow read` is simply `if true`.

-We want only _authenticated users_ to be able to _create_ new comments.
-We'll [verify that the user is logged in](https://firebase.google.com/docs/firestore/reference/security/#properties) and ensure the data that is being saved has a `uid` property that matches the user's authentication `uid`.
+We want only _authenticated_ users to be able to _create_ new comments.
+We'll [verify that the user is logged in](https://firebase.google.com/docs/firestore/reference/security/#properties) and ensure the data that is being saved has a `uid` property that matches the user's authentication `uid` (`request.auth.uid` in Firebase rules).
 In addition, we can do a bit of field validation here.
-We will also check that the request's data has a `text` property that is a string and is 200 characters or less (we'll also add this validation in our Angular app shortly).
+We will check that the request's data has a `text` property that is a string and is 200 characters or less (we'll also add this validation in our Angular app shortly).

 Finally, we only want users to be able to _delete their own_ comments.
-We can `allow delete` if the authenticated user's UID matches the existing comment's `uid` property using `resource.data`.
+We can `allow delete` if the authenticated user's UID matches the existing comment's `uid` property using `resource.data.uid`.

 > **Note:** You can learn more about the [request](https://firebase.google.com/docs/firestore/reference/security/#request) and [resource](https://firebase.google.com/docs/firestore/reference/security/#resource_1) keywords in the Firebase docs.